Have the Mountain All to Yourself at These Canadian Ski Destinations

 This impressive growth owes much to strong showings by Canada’s busiest and most accessible ski areas, which drew neophytes in droves.
 If you prefer your mountainsides to be drove-free, however, look no further than the nine under-the-radar options explored here.

 Red Mountain Resort, B.C.

-The southernmost stop on B.C.’s world-famous Powder Highway has come a long way since opening Western Canada’s first chairlift in 1947.
-Now home to 3,850 acres of snowy goodness spanning four Monashee peaks, Red recently joined the multi-resort Ikon Pass program and opened one of the most buzz-worthy slopeside hotels in North America (more on that below).
-On the other hand, Red remains a literal and figurative outlier with $10 snowcat rides up ungroomed Mount Kirkup, ramshackle ski club huts dotting its slopes, and the nearest reliable Canadian airport, in Kelowna, being at least three hours away by car.
+The southernmost stop on B.C.’s world-famous Powder Highway has come a long way since unveiling Western Canada’s first chairlift in 1947.
+Home to 3,850 acres of snowy goodness spanning five Monashee peaks, Red is now among North America’s 10 largest ski areas.
+It opened one of the most buzz-worthy slopeside hotels in North America in 2018 (more on that below), and two years later joined the multi-resort Ikon Pass program.
+That said, Red remains a literal and figurative outlier, with ramshackle ski club huts and defunct mine shafts dotting its slopes, and the nearest reliable Canadian airport, in Kelowna, being at least three hours away by car.

-Where to après: Named after an ill-fated flying machine that crashed nearby, the Flying Steamshovel’s double-digit craft beer taps, B.C.-focused wine list, hand-crafted cocktails and menu of locally-sourced gastropub fare are welcome additions to the nearby town of Rossland.
+Where to après: Named after an ill-fated flying machine that crashed nearby, the Flying Steamshovel’s double-digit craft beer taps, B.C.-focused wine list, hand-crafted cocktails and menu of locally-sourced gastropub fare are welcome additions to Rossland, the lively mountain town five minutes from Red.

 Le Massif de Charlevoix, Quebec

 An hour’s drive northeast of Quebec City, the Canadian ski area with the greatest vertical drop east of the Rockies is as unusual as it is isolated.